pmwisdom/cordova-background-geolocation-services/README.md

 //Congfigure Plugin
 bgLocationServices.configure({
      desiredAccuracy: 20, // Desired Accuracy of the location updates (lower means more accurate but more battery consumption)
-     distanceFilter: 5, // How far you must move from the last point to trigger a location update
+     distanceFilter: 5, // (Meters) How far you must move from the last point to trigger a location update
      notificationTitle: 'BG Plugin', // <-- android only, customize the title of the notification
      notificationText: 'Tracking', // <-- android only, customize the text of the notification
-     activityType: 'AutomotiveNavigation',
-     debug: true, // <-- enable this hear sounds for background-geolocation life-cycle.
+     debug: true, // <-- enable to show visualindications of locations updates for background-geolocation life-cycle.
-     interval: 9000, // Requested Interval in between location updates, in seconds
+     interval: 9000, // (Milliseconds) Requested Interval in between location updates, in seconds
-     fastestInterval: 5000, // <-- android only Fastest interval your app / server can handle updates });
+     fastestInterval: 5000, // <-- (Milliseconds) android only Fastest interval your app / server can handle updates });

 //Register a callback for location updates, this is where location objects will be sent in the background